 - (c) The Authority identified the larger Federal Programs (Type A programs) as those programs that exceed \$750,000.
-All other programs are labeled as Type B programs. - (d) The Authority did not elect to use the 10% de minimus cost rate.
+All other programs are labeled as Type B programs. - (d) The Authority did not use the 10% de minimus cost rate for any grants.